RA1NO3O/in_forum/README.md

 ## Getting Started

+If you want to build this app, you should make a webConfig.dart file at lib/data/ .
+Then, create every variable element in need.

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: